-- 26. Arrangements were made for an ex parte application to be made on behalf of the Hospital Authority during lunch time.
+Arrangements were made for an ex parte application to be made on behalf of the hospital authority during lunch-time.
 At the hearing before Hogg J no evidence was tendered.
 Instead, in accordance with normal practice when an application is very urgent, the formalities were temporarily put on one side.
-Mr Pitt told the judge that MS had been in labour for about 24 hours, thus inadvertently misleading the judge.
-He said that MS was suffering from severe pre-eclampsia and that without treatment both she and the foetus would probably die.
-The judge understood him to be saying that, having spoken to the doctor, this was a "life and death situation and with minutes to spare".
+Mr Pitt told the judge that S had been in labour for about 24 hours, thus inadvertently misleading the judge.
+He said that S was suffering from severe pre-eclampsia and fthat without treatment, both she and the foetus would probably die.
+The judge understood him to be saying that, having spoken to the doctor, this was a 'life and death situation and with minutes to spare'.
 Counsel agreed.
-Her attention was drawn to the fact that MS had been admitted under section 2 for an assessment of her mental and psychiatric condition. that the assessment was "ongoing" and that to date only "moderate depression" had been diagnosed.
-The mother was refusing "any sort of intervention".
-Beyond that the question of her capacity to consent was not addressed.
-The judge did not ask about it: counsel did not volunteer the information he had recently received from Dr Jeffreys.
-Mr Philip Havers QC suggested that the topic was not addressed at all because it was assumed throughout the hearing that MS was competent.
-If so it is, to put it no higher, most unfortunate that no-one at the hearing appreciated the fundamental importance of this fact, and as it was, Hogg J knew no more than that MS had been admitted for assessment as a Mental Health Act patient. - 27.
-Mr Pitt drew the attention of the judge to the second edition of Powers & Harris on Medical Negligence together with the decision of the President of the Family Division, Sir Stephen Brown, in Re S (adult: refusal of treatment) [1993] Fam 123 and to the passage in Powers & Harris quoting the observations of Balcombe LJ in Re F (in utero) [1988] Fam 122 in which he pointed out that the exercise of control over the mother of an unborn child affected the liberty of the individual.
-Hogg J took note of the decision and decided that she should follow Re S. Attention was not drawn to the decision of the House of Lords in Re F [1990] 2 AC 1. - 28.
-The hearing concluded without the judge being informed that MS had already instructed solicitors nor that she and her solicitors were ignorant of the proceedings.
-No reference was made at the hearing to the possible involvement of the Official Solicitor.
-At that time no-one appreciated that MS was not lawfully detained at St George's Hospital. - 29.
-The judge had asked how far advanced labour had been.
-When her question was put to the hospital's legal advisers it was treated as irrelevant.
-As the judge did not take up the question again and made her decision without further reference to it, there is no advantage in dwelling on the discourtesy to the court revealed by this response.
+The judge's attention was drawn to the fact that S had been admitted under s 2 for an assessment of her mental and psychiatric condition, that the assessment was 'ongoing' and that to qdate only 'moderate depression' had been diagnosed.
+The mother was refusing 'any sort of intervention'.
+Beyond that, the question of her capacity to consent was not addressed.
+The judge did not ask about it; counsel did not volunteer the information he had recently received from Dr Jeffreys.
+Mr Philip Havers QC suggested that the topic was not addressed at all because it was assumed h throughout the hearing that S was competent.
+If so, it is, to put it no higher, most unfortunate that no one at the hearing appreciated the fundamental importance of this fact, and as it was, Hogg J knew no more than that S had been admitted for assessment as a Mental Health Act patient.

+Mr Pitt drew the attention of the judge to Powers and Harris Medical Negligence j (2nd edn, 1994) together with the decision of Sir Stephen Brown P in Re S (adult: refusal of medical treatment) [1992] 4 All ER 671, [1993] Fam 123 and to the passage in Powers and Harris quoting the observations of Balcombe LJ, in Re F (in utero) [1988] 2 All ER 193, [1988] Fam 122 in which he pointed out that the exercise of control over the mother of an unborn child affected the liberty of the individual.
+Hogg J took note of the decision and decided that she should follow Re S. Attention was not drawn to the decision of the House of Lords in Fv West Berkshire